 Orange Pineapple Cake

-This Orange Pineapple Cake is a perfect dessert for summer gatherings with family and friends.
+This cake is a perfect dessert for summer gatherings with family and friends.
 Our dear family friend, Mary Alice, brought this cake to us and we loved it so much I had to get the recipe.

-We have made it many times since and it always turns out great!
+We have made it many times since and it always turns out great every time!
 It is so light and fruity.
 This is a versatile recipe that can be made up in several ways.

 How to Adjust the Cake Size